RCdiy/OpenTXLua/README.md

     Note

-      The OpenTx global variables have a 1024 limit.
+      The OpenTX global variables have a 1024 limit.

       mAh values are expressed as mAh/100

-      2800 mAh will be 28 when stored in an OpenTx global variables
+      2800 mAh will be 28 when stored in an OpenTX global variables

       800 mAh will be 8